RoavaDev/Roava/README.md

 Roava is a quick, and easy to set up Roblox API wrapper written in Kotlin, but it can support other JVM languages as well.

 ## Setup
-This project has been uploaded to the Maven central repository.
+This project has a custom central repository.
 If you would like to add the project as a dependency, you may do so in Gradle by:
 ```groovy
 repositories {
     url = uri("https://m.cpy.wtf/releases")